 - Stir every other additive into the gel and mix well.

-- Mix the water to the gel.
-About ¼ cup is enough for 99 percent isopropyl alcohol.
+- Mix the water with the gel.
+About ¼ cup is enough for 99 per cent isopropyl alcohol.
 You can vary the water content for lower concentrations of alcohol.
 But use a suitable amount that will allow the gel to pour without problem.

 - Disinfect the bottles by rinsing their insides with some of the alcohol.
 Then leave the alcohol to dry off.
 This will disinfect the bottles.

-- Use the measuring cup or spoon to scoop the sanitizer gel into the bottles.
+- Use the measuring cup or spoon to scoop the sanitiser gel into the bottles.
 Then seal them tight.

-A vital safety tip in the production of hand sanitizers is to label the bottles.
+A vital safety tip in the production of hand sanitisers is to label the bottles.
 Indicating the contents can prevent the unfortunate case of drinking it by accident.
-Disallow children from having easy access to hand sanitizers as well.
+Disallow children from having easy access to hand sanitisers as well.

-In any case, apply enough hand sanitizer all over your hands (but not too much).
-Also ensure that after using a hand sanitizer, your hands stay away from your face.
+In any case, apply enough hand sanitiser all over your hands (but not too much).
+Also, ensure that after using a hand sanitiser, your hands stay away from your face.

-Again, never apply hand sanitizer if you are close to heat or flames.
-In alternative, wash and dry out your hands to remove all the alcohol.
+Again, never apply hand sanitiser if you are close to heat or flames.
+Alternatively, wash and dry your hands to remove all the alcohol.
 Do this before handling anything hot.
 That includes cookers, ovens, grills, matches, or anything around fire or heat.

-You may not realize it, but the alcohol evaporates over time.
-Heat can make the hand sanitizer dry up faster.
-Do not expose it to heat or direct sun rays.
-And hand sanitizers do expire.
+You may not realise it, but the alcohol evaporates over time.
+Heat can make the hand sanitiser dry up faster.
+Do not expose it to heat or direct sunlight.
+And hand sanitisers do expire.
 As soon as the expiration date arrives, dispose of it in a safe way.

 Final Words

-There are benefits in using small bottles made of glass to package hand sanitizers.
+There are benefits in using small bottles made of glass to package hand sanitisers.
 These portable vessels are adorable gifts any day.
-They are often strong, and are sustainable.
+They are often strong and are sustainable.
 Yet again, they protect their contents well.

 But one must exercise caution.
-Hand sanitizers are flammable liquids.
+Hand sanitisers are flammable liquids.
 Do not use them around flames, on your face, or near children.
 And ensure the bottles carry appropriate labels before sending them out.